woodwardjd/rails_foundation/doc/dev_setup.md

 # Setting up your development environment

+## Install project and ruby gems

 1. Install dependencies
   * Install QT for capybara-webkit (whichis used in integration tests).
 If you're on OS X and have Homebrew, `brew install qt` will do it.
 2. `git clone git@github.com:[owner]/[project].git --recursive`
 3. `cd [project]; bundle install`

+## Setup Databases

-4. `cp config/database.example.yml config/database.yml` and edit `config/database.yml` as needed.
+1. `cp config/database.example.yml config/database.yml`
+2. Edit it to change `rails_foundation` to the name of your app.
-5. `bundle exec rake db:create`
+3. `bundle exec rake db:create`

-6. `bundle exec rake test` and verify that everything is green!
+## Setup Secrets

+1. `cp .env.example .env`
+2. `bin/generate_devise_key.rb`
+3. Paste the generated key into `.env` as your DEVISE_SECRET_KEY

-# Running tests
+## Running tests

+If you've done the above steps correctly, your test suite should be green.
+Run it with:

 `bundle exec guard -c`

 Guard will run all of your tests, then patiently watch your files for changes and run the appropriate tests.
+You should do this each time you start coding.

+If you're changing branches and doing merges, you may want to ask guard to pause its watching with `p [return]` to avoid a lot of test running and transient failures, but make sure to run all of the tests (`[return]`)before you push to origin!

-# Starting the application
+## Starting the application

 If foreman is installed: